-I have been sharing my recent gynaecological experiences after a concerning smear and failed hysteroscopy appointment.
-Today I am blogging about what happened when I went for the next hysteroscopy under general anaesthetic.
+I have been sharing my recent gynaecological experiences after a concerning smear and a failed hysteroscopy appointment.
+Today I am blogging about what happened when I went for the next hysteroscopy under general anesthetic.

 The morning dragged

 I was called for pre-op checks, everyone kept asking about my epilepsy which seemed so alien to me.
 I had forgotten to mention it as have not had a fit or taken any medication in over 20 years.
 Yet I must have discussed epilepsy 6 or 7 times that day!
 I honestly don’t consider myself to be an epileptic, I am pretty sure it was a misdiagnosis despite my EEG ‘proving’ it.
 Then I was sent wait back to the waiting room, to wait some more, without a coffee.
 I had envisaged a lazy morning, lying in bed reading the magazines I had bought with me.
 Instead, I was sitting on cold hard seats with others.
 I sat and waited.
 Then waited some more.
 It was a bloody long day.